-4-2 No voting member of KEYSA KESA which is in arrears of their fees, or indebted to the District or the BCSA in any way shall be eligible to vote or participate in the Annual General Meeting.
+4-2 No Voting Member of KESA which is in arrears of their Annual General Dues, or indebted to the District or the BCSA in any way shall be eligible to vote or participate in the Annual General Meeting.

 4-3.
-No voting member who is under suspension by the District or the BCSA shall be eligible to vote or participate in the Annual General Meeting.
+No Voting Member who is under suspension by the District or the BCSA shall be eligible to vote or participate in the Annual General Meeting.

 4-4.
-Voting members must be notified in writing of the time, date and venue for the Annual General Meeting no less than thirty days prior to the meeting.
+Voting Members must be notified in writing of the time, date and venue for the Annual General Meeting no less than thirty days prior to the meeting.

 4-5.
 The order of business at the Annual General Meeting shall be as follows: